 Step 2: Washing

 To etch Damascus, it should be perfectly clean.
-Thoroughly wash your piece with alcohol and pat it dry with a clean rag.
+Thoroughly wash your piece with acetone and pat it dry with a clean rag.

 Step 3: Dilution